Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Photon-mediated interaction

 The interaction vertex $V_{\bm k\bm k', \bm q}$ is sharply centered around $\bm q =0$ due to the large speed of light.
 Indeed, only modes with $|\bm q_{ s}|\ll 1/d$ contribute to the integral in \eqref{induced_int}, because $\hbar v/d$ corresponds to the X-ray energy scale.
 The mean-field Hamiltonians at different ${\bm k}$ therefore decouple from each other, leading to highly nonuniform gap function $\Delta_{\bm k}$ in the momentum space.
 We first consider the isotropic cavity, as defined in Sec.~\ref{2dcavity}.
-The result is shown in Fig.~\ref{fig:fs}(a) for $g_{\rm eff}^2=0.5$, where the density of states at zero energy is plotted as a false color map.
-Superconducting gaps emerge near the boundary of the FBZ connected by ungapped Fermi arcs.
+The result is shown in Fig.~\ref{fig:fs}(a) for $g_{\rm eff}^2=0.5$, where the superconducting gap parameter $\Delta_{\bm k}$ determined by the self-consistent calculation is plotted as a false color map.
+At large coupling strength, superconducting gaps emerge near the boundary of the FBZ.
 We then consider the fixed-polarization cavity.
-In this case, the BCS superconducting gap again emerges under strong coupling as shown in Fig.~\ref{fig:fs}(b).
-However, due to the strongly modified Fermi surface, the gap now opens near the corners of the FBZ.
+In this case, the BCS superconducting gap again emerges under strong coupling as shown in Fig.~\ref{fig:pair}(b).
+However, the gap now opens near the corners of the FBZ due to the strongly modified Fermi surface.
+In summary, the cavity-induced gap $\Delta_{\bm k}$ is highly momentum-dependent and only emerges at several discrete spots in the First Brillouin zone.
+The discrete gaps should then still be connected by segments of Fermi arcs.
+To demonstrate this scenario, we plot the density of states at zero energy, i.e., $A_{\bm k}(0)=-\frac{1}{\pi}\operatorname{Im}G^r_{\bm k}(0)$, in Fig.~\ref{fig:fs}.
+Physically, the strong momentum dependence indicates the real-space pairing $\Delta(\bm r_i-\bm r_j)=\sum_{\bm k} e^{i\bm k\cdot(\bm r_i-\bm r_j)}\Delta_{\bm k}/N$ can extend to spatial large distance $|\bm r_i-\bm r_j|$, which is consistent with the large force range of the cavity-mediated interaction.

 The paired state with segments of ungapped Fermi surface is generally less robust than the fully gapped local BCS pairing.
 Beyond the mean-field analysis, various fluctuations as well as the dimensional crossover can turn this state into a short-range ordered phase.
 In addition, this state should compete with the possible PDW state induced by the current-type interaction (the Amperean pairing).
 A complete analysis of these scenarios will be reserved for the future.